Senate of the Czech Republic: Powers

 The Senate can delay a proposed law which was approved by the Chamber of Deputies but this veto can be overridden by a majority (i.e. at least 101 of all 200 members) of the Chamber of Deputies in a repeated vote.
 If the Senate proposes amendments, Chamber of deputies may approve it with a simple majority or override it with absolute majority.
 The Senate, however, cannot be overridden when it votes on electoral law, constitutional law and on international treaties.

 The Senate decides on confirmation of judges of the Constitutional Court, proposed by the President.
 It often uses this power to block unacceptable nominants and may propose new laws.
 However, the Senate does not get to vote on the country's budget or on confidence in the government, unlike the Chamber of Deputies.

-The President of the Senate is the second-highest official of the Czech Republic for ceremonial purposes, after the President of the Republic, but without much real political power.
+The President of the Senate is the second-highest official of the Czech Republic for ceremonial purposes, after the President of the Republic, but the position does not confer much political power.

+Controversy

+The existence of the chamber has been criticised, including by prominent politicians of the country: